View of Tower Bridge.

 Is there a London attraction pass?

-There are three great London tour pass options to choose from.
+There are four great London tour pass options to choose from.

 Is there a day pass in London?

-If you want a city card for London that gives you access to attractions, you can buy a London Pass for one day.
+If you want a city card for London that gives you access to attractions, you can buy a London Pass or London Pass Plus for one day.

 A Big City Saver Pass or a Go City London Explorer Pass could also be used if you want to visit two or more sites in one day.